 There’s more than one factor driving AVAX’s monumental success: its innovative consensus protocol and potential staking rewards are two of the most important factors in our opinion.

-Since we’ve already published a bit about the Avalanche protocol, in this article we take a quick look at what users will need to do to get started staking their AVAX once the mainnet launches.
+Since we’ve already published a bit about the Avalanche protocol, in this article we take a closer look at what users need to do to get started staking their AVAX in order to make 100% safe passive income!

 There are two main options to stake your AVAX coins and generate passive income :